 After nori and kombu, wakame is the third most widely used edible sea vegetable, or seaweed, in Japan.
 Like these others, its use has spread to west.
 It’s now easily found in natural foods stores.
-This concise guide to wakame offers tips, ideas for using, and links to plant-based recipes.
+This concise guide presents links to wakame recipes, and offers tips and ideas for using this valued sea vegetable.

 Sometimes called sea mustard or Japanese kelp, its flavor is relatively mild, making it a good choice for those who aren’t fond of strong sea flavors.

 Practically calorie- and fat-free and low in carbohydrates, wakame is rich in calcium and also provides good amounts of magesium, phosphorus, and iron.
 It also contains an array of trace minerals such as iodine and selenium, and moderate amounts of several B vitamins and vitamin C. Notably, wakame is a good source of the B vitamin folate.
 See a complete nutritional profile here and learn about its benefits.

 Look for wakame in natural foods stores and online sources, shelved near other sea vegetables, aka seaweed.
 Dried wakame usually comes in cellophane packages that weigh only a few ounces.